JetBrains/guide/site/go/tips/change-struct-tag-style/index.md

 Place the cursor on a struct field, then invoke the _Context Actions_ menu via <kbd>⌃⏎</kbd> (macOS) / <kbd>Ctrl+Enter</kbd> (Windows/Linux).

-Select the _Change field name style in tags_, and choose between one of the four styles available.
+Select **Change field name style in tags**, and choose between one of the four styles available.